 Return Time -- Simply, the more time we give for curing, the greater the hardness and ultimate luster.

-Unless I have a backlog, I get to your gunstock within a day or so after receiving it.
-As rule of thumb, I can usually complete the stock in about two to three weeks.
-It's difficult to predict time factors because the way each individual gunstock receives finish, along with humidity conditions, make precise time commitments difficult.
+As rule of thumb, I can usually complete the stock in about two to four weeks, dependent on backlog.
+It's also difficult to predict exact return time because the way each individual gunstock receives finish, along with humidity conditions, make precise time commitments difficult.

 Bottom line: let's discuss your time needs for return up front, along with with any time constraints I may have on this end (backlog, for example).